London's Poverty Profile is divided into five themes:

 Schools and income deprivation

-Average income deprivation percentile of the neighbourhoods that schools are located in by Ofsted rating (2020)
+Average income deprivation percentile of the neighbourhoods schools are located in by Ofsted rating (2021)

 Ofsted ratings are given to schools by inspectors and range from 'Outstanding' to 'Inadequate'.
 They are based on a range of observations about a school's performance.

 This indicator shows that, on average, the better a school’s Ofsted rating is, the less deprived a neighbourhood it tends to be located in.

 Whilst this is true across the country, the relationship is less pronounced in London than in the rest of England.
 This means that children in London who live in deprived neighbourhoods are more likely to have a school with a good Ofsted rating in their neighbourhood than those living in deprived neighbourhoods in the rest of the country.